 MANDY HYNE: Someone once said that the danger of taking time out to rest was that you might become lazy and unproductive—not true!!
 Sometimes you need a day of doing nothing to regroup and recharge the body.

 JAYSON JONES: Fortunately, I've never been given any bad advice on this topic.

 ESTHER KWON: I wouldn't say I've received bad advice, but I think oftentimes we delude ourselves about how long we can go without self-care.
-When we have field, school work, and a personal life, life can get hectic—and there's no time left for the self.
+When we have practicum, school work, and a personal life, life can get hectic—and there's no time left for the self.
 Until the stress catches up with us, we don't notice we're becoming fatigued.
 Sometimes it helps to have friends, family, or peers who can speak the truth and tell us when we seem irritable, fatigued, etc., and hold us accountable.

 HANA MYJER: The worst advice I've received concerned putting a time limit on self care.
 Everyone is different—and some of us need more time than others.